muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "I'll survive."

-That definately didn't sound good to me as it brought back memories of when I first summoned Phanna.
+That definitely didn't sound good to me as it brought back memories of when I first summoned Phanna.

 Going by gut feeling alone, I continued questioning.